School-Based Outreach Program

 Creating a Sense of Ownership

-The School-based Outreach Program has created a sense of connection to the Sellwood Bridge Project among the students with whom we have worked.
-Students have expressed excitement about the new bridge and are looking forward to the completion of the project and using the new structure, with its wide pedestrian and bike-paths.
-Furthermore, the program has engaged our young citizens in one of the largest public infrastructure investments currently taking place in our region.
-Encouraging students to learn about public projects taking place in their communities has been a great way to expand their understanding of civic processes and civic engagement and to teach them about the many interesting career paths available to them.
+The School-Based Outreach Program created a sense of connection to the Sellwood Bridge Project among many of the students with whom we have worked.
+Students expressed excitement about the new bridge and looked forward to the completion of the project and using the new structure, with its wide pedestrian and bike-paths.
+Furthermore, the program engaged our young citizens in one of the largest public infrastructure investments taking place in our region.
+Encouraging students to learn about public projects in their communities was an exceptional way to expand their understanding of public processes, teach them about a diversity of career paths, and stimulate civic engagement.